- Role-based, attribute-based, & just-in-time access to infrastructure

-Answer this question: “What is confidential in your business?”
+Answer this question: What is confidential in your business?

 Confidential data is any information that would cause reputational and/or financial harm if it was exposed outside of your organization.
-Examples of confidential data are financial reports, customer databases, passwords, CRMs, lists of prospective customers, business strategies and other intellectual property.
+Examples of confidential data are financial reports, customer databases, passwords, CRMs, lists of prospective customers, business strategies, and other intellectual property.

 Confidentiality can sometimes be confused with privacy, but they mean very different things from a legal standpoint.
 In the context of a SOC 2 confidentiality policy, confidentiality focuses on personal information shared with a trusted advisor, such as a lawyer or therapist.
 This information generally cannot be shared with third parties without the client’s consent.
 Privacy generally refers to actions you take that should carry a reasonable expectation of privacy - such as using a restaurant bathroom or the activities you do within your home.
 As far as your confidentiality policy, customer data and PII maybe be considered private, but not confidential.
 It depends on the customer/vendor and should be evaluated case by case.

 Provide shredders throughout your organization’s office spaces for convenient and secure disposal of unneeded confidential information.
 Without easy access to shredders, employees may opt to use their recycle bin - or use a box sitting out in plain sight on their desks - as a short-term holding place.

-- Enforce a clean desk and clean screen policy
+Enforce a clean desk and clean screen policy

 It can be useful to include a clean desk policy in your SOC 2 confidentiality policy.
 This will help enforce some of the previously discussed bullet points.
-Ultimately, you want your employees to keep as little confidential data on their desk and workstation desktop as possible.
-The clean desk policy will give guidance on:
+Ultimately, you want your employees to keep as little confidential data on their desks and workstation desktops as possible.

 - The proper use of secure storage areas and shredding practices for confidential data